City Wall of Nanjing

 The City Wall of Nanjing was designed by the Hongwu Emperor (1328–1398) after he founded the Ming Dynasty (1368–1644) and established Nanjing as the capital in 1368.
-To consolidate his sovereignty and defend the city against coastal pirates, he adopted the suggestions of advisor Zhu Sheng to build a higher city wall, to expand strategic food reserve and to postpone the coronation.
+To consolidate his sovereignty and defend the city against coastal pirates, he adopted the suggestion of his advisor Zhu Sheng to build a higher city wall.
 The construction of the wall required the labor of 200,000 workers over twenty-one years to complete.
 Around 7 e6m3 of earth were shifted to create one of the largest city walls ever constructed in China.
 The enclosed Nanjing City is about 55 square kilometers.